 To explain further, the immune system produces substances called antibodies.
 When allergies are present, the immune system makes antibodies in response to a substance (allergen), even though that substance may not actually be harmful.
 Then, when the animal (or person) comes in contact with that allergen, the immune system’s response is to produce inflammation--either in the skin, sinuses, airways, or digestive system.

-The severity of allergies can vary from individual to individual and can also range from minor irritation to anaphylaxis, a potentially life-threatening emergency.
+The severity of allergies can vary from horse to horse and can also range from minor irritation to anaphylaxis, a potentially life-threatening emergency.

 It’s important to know that hives are not a disease, in and of themselves, but rather a symptom of an allergic response.
 As mentioned before, hives are rarely harmful to a horse and fatalities are even rarer.
-However, if the condition becomes chronic, allergens in the environment should be carefully evaluated and steps should be taken in order to prevent exposure to the allergen if at all possible.
+However, if the condition becomes chronic, allergens in the environment should be carefully evaluated as an overall horse hives treatment plan is established.

 Causes of Hives

 Hives in horses can develop in response to a variety of triggers, including insect stings, certain foods or ingredients, medications, vaccines, or from chemicals in fly sprays or even shampoos.
 They can also develop due to contact with bedding, tack, or blankets.
-In rare instances, physical stressors such as cold, heat, or even sunlight may induce hives.
+In rare instances, physical stressors such as cold, heat, sunlight or even some plants may cause hives in horses.